Tomentos/JTT_Tutorials/README.md

 ![Git_Logo](./img/logo.png "Git Logo")

 ## What is Git
 Git is a version control program made by Linux Torvalds (he’s also known for creating Linux).
-It’s main features are to easily track changes, features, versions and updates.
+It’s main features are to easily track changes, features, versions and updates of your code.
 There is much more that git can do, but I will keep this tutorial to the basics to not confuse or scare anyone off.

 Git is supported by most code editors.
 The ones that don’t natively support it most likely have an add-on to add support.
 Because of that, the interface for git can be different for every single editor that is being used.
 In this tutorial I will focus on commandline inputs and the Visual Studio Code interface for Git.

 ## Where to get Git
-Git can be downloaded directly for [the official website](https://git-scm.com/).
+Git can be downloaded directly from [the official website](https://git-scm.com/).

-There are options for different installers, operating systems and even portable versions depending on what is best for your system and your preferences!
+There are options for different installers, operating systems and even portable versions, depending on what is best for your system and your preferences!

-One important step that you should do before starting to use git is settings your name and email address.
+One important step that you should do before starting to use git is setting your name and email address.
 Since git is supposed to track who did what to the code, you need to provide some details on who you are.
 Note that you don't need to provide *real* data if you are not comfortable providing it.
 You can set the needed data using the following commands:
 ```
 git config --global user.name "Your Name"
 git config --global user.email "your.email@address.com"